pikvm/pikvm/README.md

 ## Required hardware
 We support a variety of implementation choices of hardware (we call it platform).
 The two main are called **v0** and **v2**.
-- **v0** platform is designed to work with raspberry Pi that do not have OTG (Raspberry Pi 2 and 3), and requires a little more spare parts for the basic implementation.
+- **v0** platform is designed to work with Raspberry Pi that do not have OTG (**Raspberry Pi 2 and 3**), and requires a little more spare parts for the basic implementation.
 Also there does not work mass-storage device.
 - **v2** platform is the most modern implementation supporting all the features of Pi-KVM.
-It is designed to work with Raspberry Pi 4 and ZeroW (but we recommend using 4 because ZeroW is very slow).
+It is designed to work with **Raspberry Pi 4 and ZeroW** (but we recommend using 4 because ZeroW is very slow).

 **Basic hardware**
 - Raspberry Pi 2 or 3